sujanpriyaboddupalli-cloud/JAVA-WITH-DSA/README.md

 Where it is derived?
 control statements
 operators
-atring with methods and function function oops multithreadings array
+string with methods and function function oops multithreading array